Overview of Wyoming Mortgages

 The conforming loan limit for the majority of Wyoming counties is the standard $726,200.
 FHA loan limits also stick mostly to the base cap of $472,030.
 Based on this, you can expect homes here to cost less than they do in some other states.
 One Wyoming county, Teton, has conforming and FHA limits of $1,089,300, likely due to the high cost of real estate in Jackson, a city within Teton’s limits.

 |County||Conforming Limit||FHA Limit|

-Anyone buying property in Wyoming gets what is called a “deed of trust” instead of an actual mortgage.
+Anyone buying property in Wyoming receives what is called a “deed of trust” instead of an actual mortgage.
 This means that if you were to go into foreclosure in the future, the lender is not obligated to get a court order to auction your home.
-Instead, because of a “power of sale” clause in deeds of trust, the lender can initiate foreclosure by hiring a third party to auction the home.
+Instead, because of a power of sale clause in deeds of trust, the lender can initiate foreclosure by hiring a third party to auction the home.

-It’s also important to note that Wyoming is a “caveat emptor” state.
-Also called “buyer beware,” this means responsibility falls heavily on the buyer to uncover any defects with the property prior to purchasing.
+It’s also important to note that Wyoming is a caveat emptor state.
+Translated as buyer beware, this means responsibility falls heavily on the buyer to uncover any defects with the property prior to purchasing.
 In this case, property inspections are an incredibly valuable tool to verify a property is at a level of quality that you feel secure about.
-Following through on a sale without an inspection generally means a buyer is accepting the property as-is.
+Following through on a sale without an inspection generally means a buyer is accepting the property as is.

 30-Year Fixed Mortgage Rates in Wyoming

-A 30-year fixed-rate mortgage is the option you likely hear about the most often.
+A 30-year fixed-rate mortgage is the loan option you likely hear about most often.
 Popular with buyers, this mortgage takes 30 years to pay off and the interest rate remains steady throughout this time (unless you decide to refinance).
-You can also choose a 15-year fixed rate mortgage and pay less in interest over the life of the loan but your monthly payments will be higher.
+You can also choose a 15-year fixed-rate mortgage and pay less in interest over the life of the loan but your monthly payments will be higher.